THE OPEC EMBARGO

 By 1973, a series of minor clashes with the oil companies had led the members of the Organization of the Petroleum Exporting Countries (OPEC) to two powerful conclusions: First, that the price of oil (around $3 a barrel in early 1973) was well below what the oil would actually be worth on the open market, and second, that the major oil companies would bend if sufficient pressure were applied.

-On October 6, 1973 — the Jewish holiday of Yom Kippur — a coalition of Egyptian, Syrian, Iraqi, and Jordanian military forces mounted a large-scale assault on the Israeli-occupied Sinai Peninsula and Golan Heights, hoping to regain territory and prestige lost in the wake of Israel’s 1967 offensive.
+On October 6, 1973 — during the Jewish holiday of Yom Kippur — a coalition of Egyptian, Syrian, Iraqi, and Jordanian military forces mounted a large-scale assault on the Israeli-occupied Sinai Peninsula and Golan Heights, hoping to regain territory and prestige lost in the wake of Israel’s 1967 offensive.
 Although taken by surprise, the Israeli Defense Force soon rallied and mounted a counteroffensive, thanks in no small part to military aid from the United States and other Western powers.

 The war provided the pressure OPEC needed to dramatically increase oil prices.
 By mid-October, crude was up to $5 a barrel and there was talk of significant production cuts.
 That was only the beginning.
 Of the belligerents, only Iraq was a member of OPEC, but many other members were sympathetic to the coalition’s cause.
 On October 19, OPEC announced an embargo on oil sales to the U.S. in protest of the U.S.’s new $2.2 billion aid package for Israel.